 Each academic program offered in this catalog was designed by a remarkable group of faculty who bring exceptional skills and knowledge to the classroom.
-Each course is a building block that fulfills our mission to educate for lives of faith and service to the church and society.
+Each course is a building block that helps you prepare for your career and calling.
 By choosing a liberal arts institution for your graduate work, you see value in developing not only as a professional but also as a person.
 Our faculty and staff are committed to mentoring you and sharing in those experiences with you as well, beginning friendships that will last long past graduation.